lucaasaragao/lucaasaragao/README.md

 <!--
 **lucaasaragao/lucaasaragao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-I'm Lucas Aragão, I graduated from the Federal University of Paraíba.
+I am Lucas Aragão, a graduate of the Federal University of Paraíba and currently pursuing a postgraduate degree at PUC Minas.

 ### What I'm working on 👨‍💻

-Currently I work with development and support of applications in JAVA.
-In addition to some personal projects in which I use other languages ​​and frameworks, if you want to get to know me better, visit my portal [click here](http://lucaas.dev.br/) 😄
+I am currently working on development and support of applications in JAVA using the SpringBoot framework with an emphasis on reactive programming using WEBFLUX.
+In addition, I have some personal projects where I use other languages and frameworks.
+If you want to get to know me better, visit my portal. [click here](http://lucaas.com.br/) 😄

 ### Find me elsewhere  📑